Python’s StringIO module

 csv_data = buffer.getvalue()

-Here are some ways to use StringIO:
+Here are some more use cases for StringIO:

 1. For faster and more efficient operations, especially for temporary data.

-2. To perform file-like operations on large multi-line strings, such as read(), write(), readline(), getvalue(), etc.
+2. Performing file-like operations such as read(), write(), readline(), getvalue() on large multi-line strings.

 4. Capturing logs/output that would normally be written to a file or displayed on the screen and then streaming it over the network.